Edb83/self-isolution/TESTING.md

 - If the user is the creator of the activity or the admin, icons to delete or edit the activity are visible either side of the activity title, otherwise the row contains nothing but the title.
 - The edit button takes the user to the relevant Edit Activity page
 - The delete button brings up a confirmation modal:
-  - Clicking/tapping the modal's 'Cancel' button closes the modal.
+  - Tapping/clicking the modal's 'Cancel' button closes the modal.
-  - Clicking/tapping the 'Delete' button removes the activity from the collection and redirects the user to their Profile page along with a Toast confirming deletion (including the activity name).
+  - Tapping/clicking the 'Delete' button removes the activity from the collection and redirects the user to their Profile page along with a Toast confirming deletion (including the activity name).
 - The corrrect target age, category and activity author are displayed, and when tapped/clicked will filter activities as expected.
 - The activity's equipment items are displayed in separate chips (providing they have been entered on separate lines).
 - If no activity_equipment has been entered, a message is visible reporting "You won't need any specialized tools for this one!"

-**Delete Activity function**
+**Delete function / modal button**

+Activities:
+- Targets the correct activity.
+- Removes the activity from the activities collection.
+- Removes the activity's ObjectId from the associated category's activity_list.

+Categories:
--
+- Targets the correct category.
+- Changes the category_name value to "Unassigned" in any associated activities.
+- Removes the category from the categories collection.